 The following diagram outlines the logical components of the preconfigured solution:

-The blue items are Azure services that are provisioned in the region you select when you provision the preconfigured solution.
+The blue items are Azure services provisioned in the region where you deployed the preconfigured solution.
 The list of regions where you can deploy the preconfigured solution displays on the provisioning page.

 The green item is a simulated device that represents an aircraft engine.
 You can learn more about these simulated devices in the following section.